ankitshubham97/google-java-format-sublime/README.md

 A sublime plugin for formatting java code files with google-java-format

 ## Platforms supported:
-Currently, it is only supported in OSX.
+Currently, it is only supported in OSX and Linux(Ubuntu).

 ## Sublime version supported:
 Currently, it is only supported in Sublime Text 2.
 However, it may run successfully for Sublime Text 3 as well.